damitasalmon/damitasalmon/README.md

 Highly-motivated with a strong foundation in information technology, a passion for protecting digital assets and a proactive approach to threat analysis.
 Eager to leverage my technical skills to safeguard privacy and contribute to solutions that can make a positive impact.

-- 🔭 I’m currently working on an in-depth write up for [Azure SOC and Honeynet](https://github.com/damitasalmon/Azure-SOC-Honeynet) and Vulnerability Management with OpenVAS.
+- 🔭 I’m currently working on a security audit and an in-depth write up for [Azure SOC and Honeynet](https://github.com/damitasalmon/Azure-SOC-Honeynet).

 - 📚 I’m currently learning Microsoft PowerApps.